10up/ElasticPress/readme.txt

 * Admin warning if current Elasticsearch version is not between the min/max supported version.
 Version 2.2 supports versions 1.3 - 5.1.
 * Auto-reindex on versions requiring reindex.
 * User friendly admin notifications for ElasticPress not set up, first sync needed, and feature auto activation.
-* Admin feature applies to all features.
-This means if Admin isn't active, search or WooCommerce integration won't happen in the admin.
+* Protected Content feature applies to all features.
+This means if Protected Content isn't active, search or WooCommerce integration won't happen in the admin.
 * Add support for post_mime_type.
 Props (Ritesh-patel)[https://github.com/Ritesh-patel]

 ### Bug Fixes